Miami: Economy

 Brickell Avenue has the largest concentration of international banks in the nation.

 Downtown Miami's Brickell Financial District serves as an example of the city's recent waves of "Manhattanization".

 Miami is a major center of commerce and finance and has a strong international business community.
 According to the 2020 ranking of world cities undertaken by the Globalization and World Cities Research Network (GaWC) based on the level of presence of global corporate service organizations, Miami is considered a Beta + level world city, along with Atlanta, Dallas, and Houston.
 However, according to the U.S. census between 2015 and 2019, Miami lacks in terms of owner-occupied housing, computer and internet usage, education of bachelor's degree or higher, median household income, per capita income, while having a higher percentage of persons in poverty.
 In 2013, Miami had a Gross Metropolitan Product of $257 billion, ranking 11th in the United States and 20th worldwide in GMP.

-Several large companies are headquartered in Miami, including but not limited to Akerman LLP, Alienware, Arquitectonica, Brightstar Corporation, Celebrity Cruises, Carnival Corporation, Duany Plater-Zyberk, Greenberg Traurig, Inktel Direct, Lennar Corporation, Norwegian Cruise Line, Oceania Cruises, OPKO Health, Parkjockey, RCTV International, Royal Caribbean International, Sitel, Southern Wine & Spirits, Telemundo, Vector Group, Watsco and World Fuel Services.
+Several large companies are headquartered in Miami and the Miami area, including but not limited to Akerman LLP, Alienware, Arquitectonica, Brightstar Corporation, Celebrity Cruises, Carnival Corporation, Duany Plater-Zyberk, Greenberg Traurig, Inktel Direct, Lennar Corporation, Norwegian Cruise Line, Oceania Cruises, OPKO Health, Parkjockey, RCTV International, Royal Caribbean International, Sitel, Southern Wine & Spirits, Telemundo, Vector Group, Watsco and World Fuel Services.
 In 2022, hedge fund Citadel LLC and market maker Citadel Securities relocated their headquarters from Chicago to Miami.
 Over 1,400 multinational firms are located in Miami, with many major global organizations headquartering their Latin American operations (or regional offices) in the city including Walmart.
 Companies based in nearby cities or unincorporated areas of Miami-Dade County include, Benihana, Burger King, Carnival Cruise Line, Navarro Discount Pharmacies, Perry Ellis International, Ryder, Sedano's, UniMás, and U.S. Century Bank.

 Miami is a major television production center, and the most important city in the United States for Spanish-language media.
 Telemundo and UniMás have their headquarters in the Miami area.
 Univisión Studios and Telemundo Global Studios produce much of the original programming for their respective parent networks, such as telenovelas, news, sports, and talk shows.
 In 2011, 85% of Telemundo's original programming was filmed in Miami.
-Miami is a significant music recording center, with the Sony Music Latin headquarters in the city, along with many other smaller record labels.
+Miami is a significant music recording center, with the Sony Music Latin headquarters in the city, and the famed Criteria Studios in the city limits as well, along with many other smaller record labels.
+The famed 461 Ocean Boulevard in nearby Miami Beach was a recording location for Eric Clapton and the Bee Gees, among other artists.
 Miami also attracts many artists for music video and film shoots.